apache/incubator-retired-htrace/htrace-hbase/README.md

 ![visualization of spans](spans.png "spans view")

-Light blue rectangls represent spans.
+Light blue rectangles represent spans.
-The horizontal position of rectangle describe the time.
+The horizontal position of the rectangle represents relative time.
-The width of rectangle and the number at lower left side of rect describes the time from start to stop of the span in milliseconds.
+The width of a rectangle and the number at its lower left corner is the time from start to stop of the span in milliseconds.
-Small red rectangle represents timeline annotation at that time.
-Pointing span with red rectangles shows you annotations associated with the span in popup.
+If you hover over any small red rectangle, you will see the annotation associated with the span in a popup window.

 ![timeline annotations](timelines.png "timeline annotations")